tobyweston/essential_acceptance_testing/manuscript/process_overview.md

 > "How do we know when a story is done?"

 Once you've selected a story from the option list (backlog), you can work it up in terms of acceptance criteria.
 The idea here is to describe the requirements not in terms of a traditional test script (a series of instructions to follow) but as an english description of the business goals.
-It's a subtle difference which we'll explore more in [Part 2](#part2).
+It's a subtle difference which we'll explore more later.

 With more of a _specification_ based approach, you describe the high level business flow in plain english.
 You're not concerned with the details of how this might be implemented.
 It's a chance to focus on the business intent and make sure everyone involved understands what's required, the terms and the business context.